TSiu88/harry-potter-rpg-functional/README.md

 ## Description

 This program is a refactoring of a previously created Harry Potter themed dueling program between two players using functional programming techniques.
 There is some randomization in how much damage is done and with each win the amount of damage and random traits received increases.
 Game continues until someone gives up or out of health.
+Refactoring is in a separate file and not fully implemented with the UI

+#### Functional Programming TO DO
+- [ ] Write functions for castSpell and calculateDamage from Character.js
+- [ ] Test functions to ensure working
+- [ ] Refactor Duel.js to be functional
+- [ ] Connect program UI to functional programming with jquery

-#### TO DO
+#### UI TO DO
 - [ ] Fix name of DOM selector in main's function displayItems
 - [ ] Write functionality to use an item
 - [ ] Add different effects of different items